webda2l/symfony-docs/rate_limiter.rst

 .. versionadded:: 7.3

-    Configuring compound rate limiters was added in 7.3.
+    Support for configuring compound rate limiters was introduced in Symfony 7.3.

 You can configure multiple rate limiters to work together: